Marymount University at a Glance

 Graduate Students

 Marymount’s diversity is one of its greatest strengths, inspiring intellectual curiosity, ideas, and perspectives that challenge students, faculty, and staff to find innovative, creative, and inclusive solutions to societal issues.
-Marymount’s students hail from 73 countries and 51 U.S. states and territories, and the University is ranked nationally at #15 for Campus Ethnic Diversity and #35 for Most International Students by U.S. News & World Report.
-Marymount is Virginia’s only Hispanic-Serving Institution (HSI).
+Marymount’s students hail from 112 countries and 47 U.S. states (plus D.C.), and the University is ranked nationally at #32 for Most International Students by U.S. News & World Report.
+Marymount is Virginia’s first Hispanic-Serving Institution (HSI).

 Undergraduate Students